 If you end up using my work and have the means to contribute, I'd highly encourage donations to Nechama, a Jewish Disaster Relief volunteer organization.
 They're directly helping communities in rebuilding efforts in Puerto Rico affected by Hurricane Maria.

-Some of my work also includes videography and icons.
+My work also includes videography and icons.
 Learning video has been an extension of my knowledge of photography and much of my work in that area is also of a documentary nature.
 And the icons, most on the noun project, have been growing a hobby.
 They tend to be subjects in the news.
-During the latest election, they became somewhat of an art therapy project.
+During the last presidential election, they became somewhat of an art therapy project.